gregyjames/SquircleBookmarks/README.md

 1. Add my repo by adding https://hax0rdoge.github.io/repo/ manually.
 2. Refresh sources.
-3. Serch for SquircleBookmarks or navigate to the package through my repo in Cydia.
+3. Search for SquircleBookmarks or navigate to the package through my repo in Cydia.
 4. Install.
 5. Enjoy!